Nigerian Civil War: Canada

 At the request of the Nigerian government, Canada sent three observers to investigate allegations of genocide and war crimes against the Nigerian military.
 Major General W.A.
 Milroy was joined by two other Canadian officers in 1968, and the Canadian contingent remained until February 1970.

 Rest of Africa

-Biafra appealed unsuccessfully for support from the Organisation of African Unity (the precursor to the African Union), whose member states generally did not want to support internal secessionist movements.
+Biafra appealed unsuccessfully for support from the Organisation of African Unity (OAU), the precursor to the African Union.
+The OAU, bound by its charter to oppose any secession from a member state, denounced Biafra's attempt to secede from Nigeria.
+Equally bound by its charter to refrain from interference in the internal affairs of its member states, the OAU took no further action.
 Countries such as Ethiopia and Egypt vocally supported the Nigerian government's policies in order to prevent inspiring revolts within their own borders.
 However, Biafra received the support of African countries such as Tanzania, Zambia, Gabon and Ivory Coast.
+Rhodesian pilots smuggled weapons and money into Biafra, which Rhodesian intelligence chief Ken Flower claimed was part of the operations of Rhodesia's Central Intelligence Organisation.

 Foreign mercenaries

 Outmatched by Nigeria's superior firepower, Biafra hired foreign mercenaries for extra support.
 Mercenaries with prior experience fighting in the Congo Crisis were eagerly drawn to Biafra.
 German mercenary Rolf Steiner was placed in charge of the 4th Commando Brigade of the Biafran Armed Forces and commanded 3,000 men.
 Welsh mercenary Taffy Williams, one of Steiner's subordinates, was in command of one hundred Biafran fighters.
 Steiner's other subordinates were a mixture of adventurers consisting of the Italian Giorgio Norbiato; the Rhodesian explosive expert Johnny Erasmus; the Scotsman Alexander "Alec" Gay; the Irishman Louis "Paddy" Malrooney; the Corsican Armand Iaranelli who had been able to enlist in the Foreign Legion by pretending to be Italian; and a Jamaican bartender turned mercenary who called himself "Johnny Korea".
 Polish-Swiss pilot Jan Zumbach formed and commanded a ragtag air force for Biafra.
 Canadian pilot Lynn Garrison, Swedish pilot Carl Gustaf von Rosen, and Rhodesian pilot Jack Malloch served as leaders of Biafran air operations, attacking Nigerian forces and also supplying weapons and food aid.
 Portuguese pilots also served in the Biafran Air Force, transporting weapons from Portugal to Biafra.
 Steiner established a brown water navy by converting some Chris-Craft Boats into gun boats, which turned out to be successful in launching surprise raids for weapons and supplies.